-- Movement in Reserves Statement (page 10)
+- Movement in Reserves Statement (page 9-10)

-- Comprehensive Income and Expenditure statement (page 12)
+- Comprehensive Income and Expenditure statement (page 11)

-- Balance Sheet(page 13)
+- Balance Sheet (page 12)

-- Statement of Cash Flow (page 14)
+- Statement of Cash Flow (page 13)

 The Movement in Reserves Statement shows the movement in the year on the different reserves held by the Council analysed into "usable reserves" (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.
-The Surplus for 2010-11 on the provision of services (£10.6m) shows the true economic cost of providing the Council's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
+The Deficit for 2011-12 on the provision of services (£1.456m) shows the true economic cost of providing the Council's services, more details of which are shown in the Comprehensive Income and Expenditure

+Statement.
 The surplus/deficit figures are different from the statutory amounts required to be charged to the General Fund Balance for council tax setting purposes.

-The net decrease before transfers to/from earmarked reserves is £0.627m and this is the statutory General Fund Balance before any discretionary transfers to or from earmarked reserves.
-The net decrease after transfers to/from earmarked reserves is £0.382m.
+The net increase before transfers to/from earmarked reserves is £0.127m and this is the statutory General Fund Balance before any discretionary transfers to or from earmarked reserves.
+The net decrease after transfers to/from earmarked reserves is £0.127m.

-The Comprehensive Income and ExpenditureStatement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
+The Comprehensive Income and Expenditure Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 Councils raise taxation to cover expenditure in accordance with regulations.
 The segmental reporting note to the Statement enables a comparison of the outturn figures to the format in which budget monitoring figures have been reported to Councillors throughout the year.
-The total net surplus on the Comprehensive Income and Expenditure Statement of £26.6m reflects the accounting impact of the revaluation of the Council's assets which resulted in net revaluation gains of £7.4m (net of impairments totalling £2.663m charged to the Revaluation Reserve) and actuarial gains relating to the Council's pension liabilities of £8.9m.
+The total net deficit on the Total Other Comprehensive Income and Expenditure Statement of £6.37m reflects actuarial losses relating to the Council's pension liabilities of £6.294m.

 The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Council.
-The net assets (£53.2m) of the Council are matched by the reserves held by the Council.
+The net assets (£43.911m) of the Council are matched by the reserves held by the Council.
 Reserves are reported in two categories.
-The first category of reserves are usable reserves (as at 31/03/11 totalling £14.8m), i.e. those reserves that the Council may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use.
-The second category of reserves is those the Council is not able to use to provide services, known as non-usable reserves (as at 31/03/11 totalling £38.4m).
+The first category of reserves are usable reserves (as at 31 March 2012 totalling £14.706m), i.e. those reserves that the Council may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use.
+It is worth noting that despite the need to maintain a capital programme the level of usable reserves is only slightly reduced on the previous year's balance of £14.798m The second category of reserves is those the Council is not able to use to provide services, known as non-usable reserves (as at 31 March 2012 totalling £29.205m).
 This category includes reserves that hold unrealised gains and losses (for example the revaluation reserves) where amounts would only become available to provide services if the assets are sold and reserves that hold timing differences shown in the Movement in Reserves Statement line "Adjustments between accounting basis and funding basis under regulations".

 The Statement of Cash Flow shows the changes in cash and cash equivalents of the Council during the reporting period.
 The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-The amount of net cash inflows arising from operating activities (£5.025m) is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income or from the recipients of services provided by the Council.
+The amount of net cash inflows arising from operating activities (£0.198m) is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income or from the recipients of services provided by the Council.
 The investing activities represent the extent to which cash outflows have been made for resources intended to contribute to the Council's future service delivery.